Computational materials science: novel lead-free brass

 The Laspa Fellowship focuses on developing analytical and computational skills and methods that can be applied to maximize the impact of experiments.
 Our team works to develop novel compositionally-complex alloys, metallic alloys that show great promise for vastly superior properties compared to those of traditional alloys, for a variety of applications.

-You will be part of a longstanding collaboration among HMC students, researchers at the University of New South Wales (UNSW) in Sydney, Australia, and HMC physics/chemistry alumni who are experts in computational physics.
-We meet regularly with this mentor team (biweekly during semesters, weekly in summer), which includes physics alumni PhD students and a chemistry alum professor at UC Merced.
-This year, students in our group will be from both HMC and Merced.
-We aim for all group memebers to make contributions worthy of co-authorship on at least one journal paper and/or conference presentation.
+You will be part of a longstanding collaboration among HMC students, researchers at UNSW in Sydney, Australia, and HMC physics/chemistry alumni who are experts in computational physics.
+We meet regularly with this mentor team (biweekly during semesters, weekly in summer), which includes a physics alumni PhD student, a physics alum at a national lab, and a chemistry alum professor at UC Merced.
+Students in our Australia group will be from both HMC and Merced.
+We aim for all group members to make contributions worthy of co-authorship on at least one journal paper and/or conference presentation.
 Four recent Fellows doing computational work have first-author publications and several have won best poster awards at conferences.

 In addition to the support of the Laspa Fellowship, this work is funded by the National Science Foundation through a program that specifically supports international research experience for students at UNSW in Australia, and our summer research takes place there!
 The NSF grant, and hence this opportunity, is open to US citizens and permanent residents.

-If you would like to learn more about the specifics of our work and group, don’t hesitate to reach out to Prof Bassman and/or current group member Emma Zhang ‘24 (Physics-Math major).
+If you would like to learn more about the specifics of our work and group, don’t hesitate to reach out to Prof Bassman and/or current group members Lucien Tsai ‘24 (Physics major) about the computational collaboration and Carmen Horenstein '25 (Engineering major) about travel to Australia.